multiparty/jiff/demos/array-binary-search/README.md

 2. Web Based Party: Made from the following files:
     * *client.html*: UI for the browser.
     * *client.js*: Handlers for UI buttons and input validations.
-    * photos folder: for images on voting buttons
 3. Node.js-Based Party:
     * *party.js*: Main entry point.
 Parses input from the command line and initializes the computation.
 4. The MPC protocol: Implemented in *mpc.js*.
 This file is used in both the browser and node.js versions of the demo.